Sc1entifik/DFK-SummoningSheet/README.md

 - Found and fixed bug causing an error when looking up Legionnaire heroes.

 v-1.25
--Found and fixed bug when searching for heroes with the Fishing profession
+- Found and fixed bug when searching for heroes with the Fishing profession

+v-1.30
+- Found and fixed bug when searching for Berserker class heroes

 Things to come:
 - Front end code